 Via MCP

-If you're using Claude Desktop or another MCP client, the upload_file tool accepts PDFs with purpose: "pdf".
+If you're using Claude Desktop or another MCP client, the upload_asset tool accepts PDFs with purpose: "pdf".
 The agent handles the upload, polls for completion, and shows you the editable preview inline.

 Get started

-Sign up for $3 free credit (enough for 300 pages of PDF conversion), or read the quickstart to connect via MCP.
+Sign up for 300 free pages of PDF conversion, or read the quickstart to connect via MCP.